Is the Alfa Romeo 4C the Perfect Used Sports Car?

 The Alfa Romeo 4C had a 1.75-liter turbocharged I4 that only made 237 horsepower.
 In the lightweight mid-engine coupe, that was enough power for a claimed 4.5-second 0-60 mph time.
 But the Alfa Romeo 4C’s specialty is cornering.

 One Italian automotive journalist demonstrated that by redlining the Alfa Romeo 4C’s engine, you could accelerate to 60 mph in just 4.2 seconds.
 With its 707 horsepower, the Challenger Hellcat takes 3.7 seconds to reach 60 mph.
 The 4C has a good acceleration time for a vehicle not engineered for drag racing.
-You can see the original article in a web archive.

 What the Alfa Romeo 4C lacks in brute force, it makes up for in agility.
 By building it around a supercar-like carbon fiber tub and using aluminum for the subframe and engine, FCA reduced the vehicle’s weight to 2,500 pounds.
 This has a significant impact on its cornering and braking.